Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

 Moreover, for any of these vectors, if we set

 we have

 \end{theorem}

-When $U(t) = \exp(-i t H)$ describes the evolution of a system in time, $H$ is is called the {\bf Hamiltonian}, and it has the physical meaning of `energy'.
-The equation we just wrote down is then called {\bf Schr\"{o}dinger's equation}.
+When $U(t) = \exp(-i t H)$ describes the evolution of a system in time, $H$ is is called the {\bf Hamiltonian} , and it has the physical meaning of `energy'.
+The equation we just wrote down is then called {\bf Schr\"{o}dinger's equation} {quantum mechanics!Schr\"{o}dinger's equation}.

 So, simply put, in quantum mechanics we have a correspondence between observables and nice one-parameter groups of symmetries.
 Not surprisingly, our favorite observable, energy, corresponds to our favorite symmetry: time evolution!